alphagov/paas-developer-docs/docs/managing_users/user_lifecycle.md

-Users will need to be added or removed from the Government PaaS as they join or leave your team.
+Users will need to be added or removed from GOV.UK PaaS as they join or leave your team.

-The responsibility for managing the user lifecycle is split between Government PaaS support and the [Org Managers](/managing_users/user_accounts#org-manager) on your team.
+The responsibility for managing the user lifecycle is split between GOV.UK PaaS support and the [Org Managers](/managing_users/user_accounts#org-manager) on your team.

 This section explains what needs to be done to add or delete users.